Geoff Barkway: Early life

 He was born in London on 18 September 1921, and educated at Leyton Technical College.
 He became an apprentice fitter and turner at London and North Eastern Railway, then joined the Royal Signals Territorial Army in February 1939.
 Mobilised at 17, he transferred to the railways branch of the Royal Engineers.
 In 1942 he volunteered for training as a glider pilot, and, after completing a rigorous infantry training course, learned to fly powered aircraft and then gliders.

 Pegasus Bridge

 The glider that he flew landed in occupied France shortly after midnight.
 The two previous gliders had occupied much of the landing area and he was forced to swerve left then right to avoid number two flown by Oliver Boland.
 This resulted in it rotating right by 90 degrees, breaking in half and the nose ending up in a pond.
 Geoff Barkway was catapulted through the nose and momentarily lost consciousness.
 Recovering he returned to the aircraft and assisted in releasing some of his passengers who had become entangled.

 Shortly afterwards he was unloading ammunition when he was shot in the right arm.
-When he came round in the café alongside the bridge, his arm was in a sling and he had lost a lot of blood.
+When he awoke in the café alongside the bridge, his arm was in a sling and he had lost a lot of blood.
 He was recovered to a Portsmouth hospital, where he was to lose his arm as a result of gangrene.